 - Add 1/4 teaspoon psyllium (natural fiber).

-- Add 1 dash chili powder or salt-free seasoning of your choice.
+- Add 1 dash of chili powder or salt-free seasoning of your choice.

 - Add 1 dash cayenne pepper powder.